 Cause that so seems like something I would do normally, right?
 I am not the girl you call when you want to have a “good time.”
 We saw how that turned out for the last guy…

-Sometimes I wonder why Tony had taken me on a date because I’m fairly certain he was not looking for a relationship (my first inclination should of been when he gave Sophie and I the tour of their apartment and I saw an open box of condoms just casually laying on the floor of his room – classy, no?).
+Sometimes I wonder why Tony had taken me on a date because I’m fairly certain he was not looking for a relationship (my first inclination should have been when I saw an open box of condoms just casually laying on the floor of his room – classy, no?).

 However, I let my baser desires run the gamut.
 Just because I’m waiting for marriage to have sex doesn’t mean that I don’t mind indulging in a NCMO (Non-Committal Make Out) every now and again (just because I’ve chosen to abstain doesn’t mean this automatically shuts off certain functions of my brain – I assure you, they’re just as present as the average 20-something female).
 For about a month or so, Tony would show up in the early morning hours of the morning, we’d make out for a bit, and then he’d fall asleep on the empty side of my bed (I couldn’t for the life of me actually get him to go upstairs to his apartment).

 And, I’ll be candid (because anonymity on the internet gives you the courage to do that, right?), this was a very despondent time in regards to my spirituality and how I thought my future was going to play out.
 I was becoming increasingly frustrated with the fact I had yet to have a serious relationship (and in that vein, that I wasn’t on any sort of track that would essentially lead to marriage) and was terrified at the prospect that I would be forever alone.

 Just because I have introverted tendencies does not mean I’m okay with the idea of being perpetually single.
 Even living alone brings a sense of isolation I don’t particularly like.